Nevertheless he saved them for his name’s sake, that he might make his mighty power known. Psalm 106:8

 The Lord Calls Samuel

 1 The child Samuel ministered to the Lord in the presence of Eli.
 The word of the Lord was rare in those days.
 There were not many visions then.

 2 At that time, when Eli was laid down in his place (now his eyes had begun to grow weak, so that he could not see), 3 and the Lord’s lamp had not yet gone out, and Samuel had laid down in the Lord’s temple where the ark of the Lord was, 4 the Lord called Samuel.
 He said, “Here I am.”

 5 He ran to Eli and said, “Here I am, for you called me.”

 He said, “I didn’t call.
-Lie down again.”
+Go back to bed.”

 He went and lay down.
 6 The Lord called yet again, “Samuel!”

 Samuel arose and went to Eli and said, “Here I am, for you called me.”

 He answered, “I didn’t call, my son.
-Lie down again.”
+Go back to bed.”

-7 Now Samuel didn’t yet know the Lord, neither was the word of the Lord yet revealed to him.
+7 Now Samuel didn’t yet know the Lord, nor was the word of the Lord yet revealed to him.

 8 The Lord called Samuel again the third time.
 He arose and went to Eli and said, “Here I am, for you called me.”

 Eli perceived that the Lord had called the child.

 9 Therefore Eli said to Samuel, “Go, lie down.
-It shall be, if he calls you, that you shall say, ‘Speak, Lord; for your servant hears.’ ” So Samuel went and lay down in his place.
+It shall be, if he calls you, that you shall say, ‘Speak, Lord, for your servant is listening.’ ” So Samuel went and lay down in his place.

 The Lord’s Jugdment against Eli

 10 The Lord came, and stood, and called as at other times, “Samuel!
 Samuel!”

-Then Samuel said, “Speak; for your servant hears.”
+Then Samuel said, “Speak, for your servant is listening.”